maths/moodle-qtype_stack/doc/en/About/The_philosophy_of_STACK.md

 #### STACK is open source

 The problems faced by teachers, particularly in University, are the same the world over.
-The developers of STACK wanted to make sure students do not have to pay for access codes to published books and that institutions are not locked into an expensive system.
-At the same time, they wanted a system that encourages other developers to collaborate on improving STACK.
+We want a system that encourages other developers to collaborate on improving STACK, but remaining free to use it in open or commercial settings.

-* _STACK is the leading open souce online assessment system for mathematics and STEM._
+* _STACK is the leading open source online assessment system for mathematics and STEM._

-The business model for STACK relies on institutions collaborating on the infrustricture, remaining free to use the resulting system as the please, including in commercially as needed.
-Many design decisions for STACK are a direct result of choosing the GPL license for the codebase, for example the choice of Maxima as its Computer Algebra System (CAS), Moodle and ILIAS to take care of identity management, LaTeX/MathJax to filter and display mathematics.
+The business model for STACK relies on institutions collaborating on the infrastructure, remaining free to use the resulting system as the please, including in commercially as needed.

 The documentation for STACK is available under the  <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>
 ![Creative Commons License](../../content/by-sa-88.png).